- What is the best way to exchange my US Dollars for Euros?

 - Is tipping customary in Italy?

-- Restaurants and trattorias: Tipping varies throughout different parts of Italy.
+- Restaurants: Tipping varies throughout different parts of Italy.
 In smaller towns or villages, tips may generally be smaller or in some cases non-existent.
 For eating establishments in larger cities, tipping is more customary, but again not always expected as service staff are generally paid higher wages than in America.
-If there is no service charge included in your bill, a standard gratuity of 10% is sufficient.
+If there is no service charge included in your bill, a standard gratuity of 5% is sufficient

-- Bars: A small tip is a nice gesture and will surely gain you favor with your bartender.
+- Coffee Shops: A small tip is a nice gesture and will surely gain you favor with your bartender.
 A standard tip would be about 1-2 euros for a round of drinks.

-- Hotels: In most hotels, service charges are already included in your bill but for bell staff, a standard tip of 2 euros per bag carried to your room is more than enough to give.
+- Hotels: In most hotels, service charges are already included in your bill but for bell staff, a standard tip of 2 euros per bag carried to your room is sufficient.
 For chambermaids, a standard tip 2-3 euros per day for a deluxe hotel.
-For room service staff, 2-2.50 euros is customary.
+For room service staff, 2-3 euros is customary.

 - Taxi drivers: 1-2 euros, depending on length of journey.